alterNERDtive/VoiceAttack-profiles/docs/installing.md

 In order to use my profiles with your custom profile, you will need to take two additional steps:

-1. Include the profiles in your custom profiles.
+1. Include the profiles in your custom profile.
 That will make all commands available when your custom profile is active.
 1. Create a startup command for your custom profile.
 You can use it to do anything you want when your profile loads, but it will also have to run the